3mdeb/news-and-ideas/blog/content/post/2022-01-03-pcie_screamer.md

 project was chosen.
 However, despite the simple instruction on the project [README](https://github.com/enjoy-digital/pcie_screamer) page, it is not very straightforward for first use.

-To prepare `enjoy-digital/pcie_screamer`, follow these steps:
+To prepare `enjoy-digital/pcie_screamer`, the following steps were tried:

 1. Install Vivado.
-2. Add Vivado to the `$PATH` environment variable.
+1. Add Vivado to the `$PATH` environment variable.

    ```
    export PATH=$PATH:~/Xilinx/Vivado/2021.2/bin